hashicorp/consul/website/source/docs/guides/autopilot.html.md

 tag.
 For example, if `RedundancyZoneTag` is set to `zone`, and `-node-meta zone:east1a` is used when starting a server, that server's redundancy zone will be `east1a`.

-Here's an example showing how to configure this option:
+Here's an example showing how to configure this:

 ```
-consul operator autopilot set-config -redundancy-zone-tag=zone
+$ consul operator autopilot set-config -redundancy-zone-tag=zone
+Configuration updated!
 ```

 Consul will then use these values to partition the servers by redundancy zone, and will